-Vision therapy is a Optometrist-supervised, non-surgical and customised program of visual activities designed to correct certain vision problems and/or improve visual skills.
+Vision therapy is an Optometrist-supervised, non-surgical and customised program of visual activities designed to correct certain vision problems and/or improve visual skills.

 What is vision therapy?